JaimeEV/JaimeEV/README.md

 - 🌱 I’m currently learning "Data Science"
 - 👯 I’m looking to collaborate on "Any Data Project (great Data Music)"
 - 💬 Ask me about Music, Python, Jupyter Notebooks
-- ⚡ Fun fact: 8.
-The Bajau don’t know their age

-Sea nomad life makes the Bajau Tribe is not so concerned with education of their offspring.
-The result, of course, the majority of them do not know letters, aka illiterate.
-In fact they are not really know about their age.
+- ⚡ Curious fact: Some People Are Scared of Left-Handedness!.
+Sinistrophobia is defined as the fear of things at the left side or left-handed people.(I am left-handed)

 ---